aragos/tichu-tournament/docs/api.md

   than 0.
 Required.
 * `no_boards`: Integer.
 The number of boards (hands) to be played.
 Must be greater than 0.
   Required.
+* `players`: List of objects.
+More information about the players.
+There should be at most two players for the same `pair_no`.
+Optional.
+    * `pair_no`: Integer.
+The pair this player belongs to.
+Must be between 0 and `no_pairs`.
+Required.
+    * `name`: String.
+User-readable name for the player.
+Optional.
+    * `email`: String.
+Email for the player that can be used to identify user posting hand results.
+Optional.

 #### Status codes